top of page

 listening to the hush beneath the light,

-a hymn to courage,
+a hymn to valor, to sacrifice,

-to fathers, to sons,
+to fathers, to sons, and to God’s mercy—

-to walk among the living,
+by whose benevolence we walk among the living,

-memory entwined with grace.
+memory gently entwined with grace.

 • Instagram - Pacific Historic Parks